ETL Testing: Processes, Types, and Best Practices

 4. Automation

 While full automation is ideal, even partial automation is better than zero automation.
-Automated tools like Astera Data Pipeline Builder allow you to streamline the ETL testing process while resolving the common challenges associated with manual work.
+Automated tools like Astera Data Pipeline allow you to streamline the ETL testing process while resolving the common challenges associated with manual work.

 Experience Faster and More Reliable ETL Automation